bearded-avenger/wp-live-search/README.txt

 * fixed results being returned in reverse order
 * added multiple post type support by using type="typeone,typetwo" multi="true"
 * added an option to set the number of results returned
+* added a "compact" mode option to that it can be used in places like a header widget

 = 0.6 =
 * added custom post type support